ayush-0110/treasue-backend/README.md

 ## Technical information:

 Frontend is based on ReactJs.
-Backend is in Nodejs, database used is MongoDB.
-Have also used ExpressJs,Mongoose ODM library,concurrently,express-session etc.
+Backend is in Nodejs.
+Have also used ExpressJs,concurrently,express-session etc.

 ## Setting up:
 Clone the repo, run yarn install in the frontend i.e. treasure-app.
 Then, navigate to backend directory i.e. treasure-backend and run npm install.
 Ensure MongoDB is installed and running(Refer to mongodb guide for the OS of your system)